brucedkyle/architectures/docs/supplychain/sustainableenterprise.md

-# Sustainable facilities
+# Sustainable enterprise facilities

-Companies are setting environmental commitments, including achieving Net Zero GHG Emissions by 2030 and diverting 90% of nonhazardous waste (by weight) from landfill and incineration by 2025.
+Companies are setting environmental commitments, including achieving Net Zero green house gas (GHG) Emissions by 2030 and diverting 90% of nonhazardous waste (by weight) from landfill and incineration by 2025.
 Real estate plays a critical role in meeting these targets.

 More than 80% of CEOs expect sustainability investments to produce improved business results in the next five years.

 > The key to a successful sustainability strategy is balancing the environmental drivers with market demands.

 Real estate is typically one of the largest expenses for an organization.
 Now an organization can make the most out of every square inch and meter of space.

+The [World Economic Forum](https://www.weforum.org/agenda/2021/02/why-the-buildings-of-the-future-are-key-to-an-efficient-energy-ecosystem/) explains, energy consumption in the built environment accounted for 40% of global energy use and 33% of global energy-related CO2 emissions in 2019.
+In Europe alone, more than 220 million existing buildings – or 75% of the building stock – are energy-inefficient, with many relying on fossil fuels for heating and cooling.

+They continue:

+> The more innovative, more efficient and cheaper way is to equip buildings with the digital tools that allow them to automatically adjust heating, lighting and other systems to the number of people present at any given time, using real-time data analysis.

 ## Use cases